azraf/yii2-simpleapp/README.md

-yii2-extend
+yii2-simpleapp
 ===========

-Few classes that extend some Yii core classes
+Startup scripts to start yii2 basic app faster and few classes that extend some Yii core classes.